33 Concurrency support library [thread]

 Returns: Atomically, the value referenced by *ptr immediately before the effects.

-Remarks: For signed integer types, the result is as if the object value and parameters were converted to their corresponding unsigned types, the computation performed on those types, and the result converted back to the signed type.
+Remarks: Except for fetch_max and fetch_min, for signed integer types the result is as if the object value and parameters were converted to their corresponding unsigned types, the computation performed on those types, and the result converted back to the signed type.

 [Note 2: